bcbodin/py_omxilc/README.md

 The component class omxComponent is defined in the main module omxilc.py. ctypes is used to call the core and component methods provided by the Broadcom C library libopenmaxil.so.

 There are several other modules in the package.
-The majority of them are simply python converion of the OpenMAX IL standard C header files. omxerr.py and omxnames.py are supporting modules for omxilc.py.
+The majority of them are simply python conversions of the OpenMAX IL standard C header files. omxerr.py and omxnames.py are supporting modules for omxilc.py.
 The converted headers are: omx_audio.py, omx_component.py, omx_core.py, omx_image.py, omx_index.py,
 omx_ivcommon.py, omx_other.py, omx_types.py, and omx_video.py.
 The module omxbcport.py defines all